ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.lg-thinq/README.md

 -   `remote.Statistic.period` Select period
 -   `remote.Statistic.sendRequest` Send selection
 -   `remote.Statistic.jsonResult` Statistics as JSON.
 If the attributes are empty then your device does not support them or an incorrect date was specified.
+-   `remote.Statistic.ownrequest` Own query of data.
+Open the file from the `modelJsonUri` link and apply cmd, cmdOpt and value.
+-   `remote.Statistic.ownresponse` Result of `remote.Statistic.ownrequest`

     ![401_thinq1_remote_statistic.png](img/401_thinq1_remote_statistic.png)